fredmerlo/geofoodtruck/README.md

    - Performance and Cost (CloudOps)

-     The security hardening applied to `GeoFoodTruck` uses and S3 bucket Encryption at Rest of the application files.
-The downside is that putting data into S3 is free, however getting data out of S3 is `NOT` free.
-Fortunately Cloudfront provides content caching which actually helps with Performance improvement and Cost savings.
+     The security hardening applied to `GeoFoodTruck` uses an S3 bucket for Server-side Encryption at Rest of the application files.
+Though uploading data to S3 is free, getting data from S3 is `NOT`.
+     Being aware of this drawback from security hardening, I configured Cloudfront with distribution behaviors to provide content caching, benefiting not only from Cost savings, but also Performance enhancements.

-     Cloudfront is an AWS Global Content Deivery Network, and the Cloudfront cache is replicated by AWS, though `GeoFoodTruck` application content is relatvely small, not having to pay S3 object retrieval costs is a big plus.
+     Cloudfront is an AWS Global Content Deivery Network, and the Cloudfront cache is replicated by AWS, though the `GeoFoodTruck` application content is relatively small, not having to pay S3 object retrieval costs is a big plus.
 And as an added bonus the `GeoFoodTruck` application is available @Edge to users everywhere.

      **Cloudfront Cache Metrics**